camunda-community-hub/zeebe-redis-exporter/README.md

         ...
 ```
 This will immediately delete messages after they have been acknowledged.
 Please be aware that this does not consider
 foreign consumer groups!
+And it will send an `xdel` command for each single received message.
-It might be a way to go in case you have exactly one consumer group.
+This might be an option to choose in case you have exactly one consumer group and not a high load.

+Enhanced exporter side algorithms can be found in the exporter's configuration section.

-Of course it is possible to combine this simple client side mechanism with the exporter configuration.
+Of course it is possible to combine this simple client side mechanism with the exporter mechanism.
 Hence the choice is yours.

 ## Install